 – Defy Epoxy would be easy to re-coat since the stain penetrated into the wood with little to no darkening.
 Using the Defy Wood Cleaner would be enough to prep the wood.

 Overall Score Defy Epoxy Stain at 2 Year Period: 8.25

-- Defy Wood Stains continue to impress.
-We found that the Defy brand of stains will penetrate better into the wood then any other water based stain on the market.
-The Defy Epoxy easily outperforms other water based stains such as Behr Premium and Sherwin Williams Deckscapes, putting the Defy Stains on par with many high end oil based stains.
+– Defy Wood Stains continue to impress.
+We found that the Defy brand of stains will penetrate better into the wood than any other water-based stain on the market.
+The Defy Epoxy easily outperforms other water-based stains such as Behr Premium and Sherwin Williams Deckscapes, putting the Defy Stains on par with many high-end oil-based stains.